Continued Professional Development

 The training day also includes a detailed look at Canine Body Language.

-Introduction to common canine behaviour problem solving and referring.
+Introduction to common canine behaviour problem solving.

 Practical dog training day